Dzenoo/Blog-Application/posts/getting-started-with-nextjs.md

 ---
-title: "Getting Started with NextJS",
+title: "Getting Started with NextJS"
-date: "2022-02-10",
+date: "2022-10-12"
-image: "getting-started-nextjs.png",
+image: getting-started-nextjs.png
-excerpt: "Lorem ipsum dolor sit amet consectetur adipisicing elit.
-A, pariatur!",
+excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
 ---